home

 Lowland Section of the Piedmont Province

-A wide range of rock ages can be seen in the park, from
+A wide range of rock ages can be seen in the park, from some

-some of the oldest rocks to the youngest volcanic rocks in Pennsylvania.
+of the oldest rocks to the youngest volcanic rocks in Pennsylvania.
 Small

-boulders of Precambrian gneisses, about 1 billion years old, are found east of Mount
+boulders of Precambrian gneisses, about 1 billion years old, are found east of

-about 210-250 million years ago.
+Pangea about 210-250 million years ago.
 Lastly, a 200-million-year-old Jurassic

 diabase sheet is exposed in the northeast area of the park.
 This magmatic